 Alucard can throw three holy waters at a time.
 When used properly, this can kill bosses in under 30 seconds.

 The Masamune has a special attack which does 2.6x the sword's normal damage, has great range, attacks a large area, and leaves Alucard invincible for its duration.
 And it's possible to repeat the attack just before the previous one concludes for potentially infinite invincibility.

-Goddamned Bats: Gremlins leave many stationary fireballs around as they zigzag though rooms, breaking your momentum.
+Gremlins/Ukobacks leave many stationary fireballs around as they zigzag though rooms, breaking your momentum.

 Imps can dodge attacks and stun Alucard for a long while.
 This is worse than it sounds, because while he's stunned, Alucard will keep rapidly using both attack buttons involuntarily.
 Had a [use] item equipped to either hand?
 Watch in horror as your entire supply of it is expended against your will.